ART 19B: ACRYLIC PAINTING I

 4. Drying process of paint media

-b.
-Acrylic paint mediums and varnishes
+1. Acrylic paint mediums and varnishes

-e.
-Mixing paint colors
+2. Mixing paint color

 1. Palette knife